aricciardelli2/aricciardelli2.github.io/belly_button/README.md

 ### Purpose

 The purpose of the [Belly Button Biodiversity Dashboard Dashboard](https://aricciardelli2.github.io/belly_button) is to provide an interactable webpage for users to see relevant belly button bacteria data for a particular subject from the full set of belly button [data](https://github.com/aricciardelli2/aricciardelli2.github.io/blob/master/belly_button/samples.json).
-The belly button bacteria cultures are being researched as possible sources for the next vegan meat and could be a gold mine for the subject!!
+The belly button bacteria cultures are being researched as possible sources for the next synthetic meat and could be a gold mine for the subject!!

 ## User Flow